-Pre-lab assignments will be pages on Top Hat that are required prior to the start of each lab.
-They are due at the start of each lab on the date listed in the calendar above.
-Each pre-lab assignment can include text, videos, interactive BioDigital models, and assessment questions.
-The assessment questions will primarily be a mix of multiple choice, sorting, matching, ordering, and fill in the blank questions.
-There will also be multiple questions that will ask you to complete a table or upload a drawing.
+Pre-lab assignments will be pages on Top Hat that are due at the start of each lab on the date listed in the course schedule above.
+Each pre-lab assignment may include text, videos, interactive BioDigital models, and assessment questions.
+The assessment questions will primarily be a mix of multiple-choice, sorting, matching, ordering, and fill-in-the-blank questions.
+There will also be questions that will ask you to complete a table or upload a drawing.

-Each pre-lab assignment is graded based on the completion of the assessment questions.
-Each pre-lab assignment is worth four (4) points (all questions within the assignment will be scaled to equal 2 points for participation and 2 points for correctness by the 2nd attempt).
+Each pre-lab assignment is graded based on the completion of the assessment questions, and each is worth four (4) points (all questions within the assignment will be scaled to equal two (2) points for participation and two (2) points for correctness by the 2nd attempt).
 Please note that Top Hat only records your last response.
 Questions asking you to complete a table or submit a drawing will be graded for both participation and correctness, with correctness measured by your honest attempt.
-Keys for figures and tables will be posted at the start of each lab.
+These questions will be hand-graded after the lab is complete.
+Keys for questions asking you to complete a table or submit a drawing will be posted at the start of each lab.

 There will be a total of 15 pre-lab assignments, each worth four (4) points.
-Instead of dropping the lowest assignment, you can earn up to 56 points on the pre-lab assignments (60 points available).
+Instead of dropping the lowest assignment, you can earn up to 56 points on the pre-lab assignments (out of 60 points available).
 This means that you can miss up to four (4) points on the pre-lab assignments without any penalty.

-If you find yourself in a situation or any other situation that prevents you from completing the pre-lab assignments, please reach out to me as soon as possible so that I may work with you to accommodate your absence.
+If you find yourself in a situation that prevents you from completing the pre-lab assignments, please reach out to Dr. Geske as soon as possible so that I may work with you to accommodate your absence.
 See the make-up policy for more details.